 Gift Certificates Available.
 SHOP NOW!

-Bachelor of the Arts in Psychology
+Bachelor of Arts in Music and Psychology

 Shirley Mae Evans Orchestra Scholar at Lyons Township High School, 2018

 I am a passionate and driven music performer and educator that has dedicated my life thus far to improving as a musician.
 I studied music throughout high school and am currently studying at Seattle University to get BA in the hopes of studying music therapy in the future.
 I performed with the Chicago Philharmonic Orchestra, the Lyons Township High School Orchestra (including a tour of Spain), and the Seattle University Chamber Program currently.
 I have played the cello for 13 years, guitar for 8, electric bass for 3, and piano for 2.
 I also sing and write music.

 I have experience teaching cello freelance during my high school years in my hometown and had several students aged 5-12.
 I also have experience substitute teaching at Meter Music School in Seattle where I teach cello, guitar, and piano to younger children.
 I also have informal experience teaching guitar and piano to special needs children.
 Encouraging regular practice on a consistent schedule is one of the key points I like to emphasize for younger students, as it tends to help the student progress and gain a passion for the instrument.
 I've also found that a combination of classical and modern music can go a long way in helping students enjoy the piano and motivate them to practice and continue to learn.
 If a student isn't having fun in their lessons, then I'm not doing my job!
 My students are encouraged to enter competitions and recitals, as well as work on composing their own original material, so they can feel good about their accomplishments and stay motivated to learn.
 I'm always looking to bring on new students of all ages!